 Clearing Your Notifications

-● Force Touch the display, and select Clear All.
+• Force Touch the display, then tap Clear All.

 Setting Focus and Exposure in the Camera App

-● When using the Apple Watch as a remote for your iPhone camera, tap anywhere on your watch's camera preview to set the focus and exposure.
+The camera on your Apple Watch lets you use the watch as a remote for your iPhone camera.
+Launch the app, and tap anywhere on the preview image on your Watch to set the focus and exposure.

 Ending or Pausing Your Workout

-● Tap the small X on the top left of any third-party app to remove it from the main menu.
+• Tap the small X that appears on any third-party app icon to remove the app from your Watch.

 Changing Audio Sources

-● In the Music app, Force Touch the display, and select Source.
+• In the Music app, Force Touch the display, then tap Source.

-● Select iPhone to play music from your phone.
-Select Apple Watch to play music stored on the watch (Bluetooth headset required).
+• Select iPhone to play music from your phone.
+Select Apple Watch to play music from your watch on a Bluetooth speaker or headphones.

 Switching Views in Calendar

-● Open the Calendar app, select a day and Force Touch the display.
+• Open the Calendar app, select a day, and then Force Touch the display.

-● To pull up Siri for voice commands, press and hold on the Digital Crown until you feel a vibration.
+To pull up Siri for voice commands, press and hold the Digital Crown.
+Alternatively, raise your wrist and say "Hey Siri."

 Unpairing Your Apple Watch